 For a compound , what enthalpy change is associated with the shown process?

 - BEnthalpy of vaporization

 - EEnthalpy of sublimation

 Which of the following statements is incorrect?

-- CTwo phases at equilibrium must have the same pressure.
+- ATwo phases at equilibrium must have the same pressure.

-- DThe maximum number of phases that can coexist in a system composed of four components is equal to six.
+- BThe maximum number of phases that can coexist in a system composed of four components is equal to six.

 Which of the following provides a succinct statement of the Clausius inequality?

 - A for all isothermal processes carried out reversibly or irreversibly at a constant temperature .

 - B for all spontaneous processes occurring in any kind of system.